scriptPilot/app-framework/DOCUMENTATION.md

 ### Build your application

-- If you use Git, commit your changes first
 - Run `npm run patch` after bugfixes and improvements
 - Run `npm run minor` after adding new functionality
 - Run `npm run major` after breaking backward-capability